 Maya Danawa had poisoned the river Petanu, from which the warriors of Indra drank and died.
 To save his warriors Indra created a big water hole just north of the river Petanu, now known as Tirta Empul.

 The water from this source was poured on his warriors who instantly woke up from the dead.
-Then, at the end they defeated the evil Maya Danawa.
+Then, in the end they defeated the evil Maya Danawa.

 In the year 960 AC King Warmadewa created a bathing area at the source so for more than a thousand years Hindu devotees come here to purify themselves.
-In the 11th century the King of Airlangga added additional decorations and statues and in 1969 it was fully restored, giving it the well maintained look it has today.
+In the 11th century, the King of Airlangga added additional decorations and statues.
+Finally, in 1969 it was fully restored, giving it the well-maintained look it has today.

 One of these shrines is dedicated to Dewi Sri, the Rice Goddess and one to the God of Gunung Batur.

 This holy bathing area is a nice place to visit and walk around.
+Don’t rush so you can appreciate it more.
 The temple complex is a very impressive and spiritual place.
-If you are there, you can see local Balinese taking a bath, but as a foreigner you should not join them.
-There are other public baths on the site where travellers are allowed to take a plunge.
+If you are there, you can see local Balinese taking a bath.
+As a foreigner, you should not join them.
+There are other public baths on the site where travelers are allowed to take a plunge.

 If you plan to visit this holy source, you can easily combine it with a visit to Gunung Kawi which is located just 1-km away.

-As for most attractions on Bali best is to visit in the morning, because it can get really busy in the beginning of the afternoon.
+As for most attractions in Bali the best is to visit in the morning because it can get really busy at the beginning of the afternoon.